Jack Posobiec: Conspiracy theories, falsehoods, and unsubstantiated claims

 In October 2019, after Lt.
 Col. Alexander Vindman, a White House national security official and decorated Iraq war veteran, testified in Congress about President Trump requesting that the Ukrainian President investigate his political rival Joe Biden, Posobiec falsely claimed that Vindman had been advising the Ukrainian government on ways to prevent Trump from implementing his foreign policy goals.

 In June 2020, during the protests against racism and police brutality in the wake of the murder of George Floyd, Posobiec falsely claimed that there were pipe bombs planted at the Korean War Veterans Memorial in Washington, D.C., and that "federal assets [were] in pursuit".
 There were no pipe bombs nor was there any evidence that any "federal assets" investigated.
 The claim was, however, picked up by The Gateway Pundit and retweeted by over 29,000 users on Twitter.

 In April 2021, the SPLC reported that between November 2019 and August 2020, Posobiec had tweeted 28 links to SouthFront, a website linked to Russian intelligence.
 In return, SouthFront promoted Posobiec as well, and cited his tweets in their posts.

 Following the 2022 Russian invasion of Ukraine, Posobiec promoted the Ukraine bioweapons conspiracy theory and downplayed the Bucha massacre.

 In February 2023, Posobiec tweeted a deepfake video depicting President Joe Biden announcing a military draft in response to a purported national security crisis.
 Posobiec tweeted false Biden quotes from the fake video, before calling it "a sneak preview of things to come".
 He later appeared in the video to acknowledge it was a "precreation...of what could happen."

 In May 2024, after Donald Trump was convicted on all 34 charges of falsifying records in his hush money trial, Posobiec called on supporters to "[t]ake the path of the hunter, and with one singular voice, we are going to make them the prey."
 Additionally, he argued:

 What happened to Donald Trump yesterday wasn't just a miscarriage of justice.
 It wasn't just a Stalinist show trial.
 It was an act of war.
 The unhumans want you dead.
 They want your way of life dead.
 They want to see your children lobotomized and converted to their mindless, lawless, and godless ways.

 Posobiec has been linked as the person behind End Wokeness, a Twitter account which promoted the Springfield pet-eating hoax in September 2024.
-In October 2023, during the Gaza war, End Wokeness promoted a false claim that Palestinian journalist Saleh Aljafarawi was a "Hamas crisis actor".
+In October 2023, during the Gaza war, End Wokeness promoted a false claim that Palestinian journalist Saleh al-Jafarawi was a "Hamas crisis actor".

 In October 2024, Posobiec posted a meme on his Instagram profile claiming that the January 6 House Select Committee had destroyed all the evidence it compiled against Donald Trump.
 In reality, the evidence is publicly available; the assertion was fact-checked and found to be false.
 In the same month, Posobiec boosted a false sexual assault claim against Democratic vice presidential candidate Tim Walz that originated from Russian propaganda network Storm-1516.